tc39/proposal-arraybuffer-base64/README.md

 ### Why not just use `atob` and `btoa`?

-Those methods are take and consume strings, rather than translating between a string and a Uint8Array.
+Those methods take and consume strings, rather than translating between a string and a Uint8Array.

 ### Why not TextEncoder?